yfzhang114/yfZhang114.github.io/_pages/about.md

   - /about.html
 ---

 I'm an incoming PhD student at the State Key Laboratory of Pattern Recognition, the University of Chinese Academy of Sciences, advised by Prof. [Tieniu Tan](http://people.ucas.ac.cn/~tantieniu).
+I have also spent time at Microsoft, advised by Prof. [Jingdong Wang](https://jingdongwang2017.github.io/).

 **Research Interests**
 * Unsupervised Learning: Deep Generative Models, Self-Superviesed Learning